hllplanner/hll-rcon/README.md

 - Better support for map logging - Differentiate map name from gamemode - Create list of all maps and relevant data
 - Manually fix annoying capitalization schemas in v2 api
-- For all v1 methods, if the server response is success/fail, make response delay 0ms, should never need a second packet.
 - Create combined IRCONClient managers
 - Custom events: `playerKilled`, `playerTeamkilled`, etc.
 - Ensure v2 ServerManager methods function on the server.